isomerpages/moe-yiochukangsec/_our-family/Students/Students Code of Conduct.md

 <b>Morning Assembly</b><br>
-All students are to report to school by 7.25 a.m. sharp.
+All students are to report to school by 7.25 a.m. sharp.&nbsp; &nbsp;&nbsp;

 Students who are Singapore citizens must sing the National Anthem and take the Pledge.
 Students will take the Pledge with the right fist over the heart.<br><br>

 <b>Possession of Weapon</b><br>
-All students are not allowed to have in their possession any weapon.
+All&nbsp;students&nbsp;are not allowed to have in their possession any weapon.
-They are also not allowed to bring any weapon-like item that may distract or make the school an unsafe place.<br><br>
+They are also not allowed to bring any weapon-like item that may distract or make the school an unsafe place.<br><br> &nbsp;

 <b>Use of Mobile Devices</b><br>
 The rules and policies governing the use of mobile devices in the school aim to ensure the school community is a safe place for all students and staff, for students to learn values and self-management skills, and for learning to take place with fewer distractions.
-Mobile devices are not to be used as audio/ gaming devices.<br><br>
+Mobile devices are not to be used as audio/ gaming devices.<br><br> &nbsp;

 <b>Use of mobile devices</b><br>
-	including, but not limited to, mobile phones, tablets and laptops <b>must be switched off</b> and kept in the school bag or pocket <b>once students enter the school compound.</b><br>
+	including, but not limited to, mobile phones, tablets and laptops&nbsp;<b>must be switched off</b>&nbsp;and kept in the school bag or pocket&nbsp;<b>once students enter the school compound.</b><br> &nbsp;

-<b>For the duration of curriculum time</b>, the mobile devices <b>must remain switched off</b>.
-This includes recess, remedials, enrichment programmes, workshops and CCAs unless authorised by teacher. <b>After curriculum hours</b>, students can use mobile devices only in the foyer (outside General Office) and canteen.<br>
+<b>For the duration of curriculum time</b>, the mobile devices&nbsp;<b>must remain switched off</b>.
+This includes recess, remedials, enrichment programmes, workshops and CCAs unless authorised by teacher.&nbsp;<b>After curriculum hours</b>, students can use mobile devices only in the foyer (outside General Office) and canteen.<br> &nbsp;

 Students who urgently need to contact parents can use the phone in the General Office.
-Parents can contact their children through at 6456 0669 during office hours.<br>
+Parents can contact their children through at 6456 0669 during office hours.<br> &nbsp;

 No unauthorised use, modifications, uploading or distribution of audio, image and video recordings are allowed in any form, unless explicit permission has been sought and given.<br>

-Any violation or suspected inappropriate use of the mobile device will result in the device being withheld and checked as a disciplinary measure or for the purpose of investigation.
-The school shall not be responsible for the loss of any personal equipment or possession.<br><br>
+Any violation or suspected inappropriate use of the mobile device will result in the device being withheld and checked as a disciplinary measure or for the purpose of investigation. &nbsp; The school shall not be responsible for the loss of any personal equipment or possession.<br><br>

 <b>ATTENDANCE</b><br><br>

-All students must attend lessons, CCAs, school events and activities regularly and punctually.<br>
+All students must attend&nbsp;lessons, CCAs, school events and activities&nbsp;regularly and punctually.<br>

 Absence from school as a result of illness must be supported by a valid Medical Certificate or letter from a certified doctor or medical specialist to be given to the Form Teacher promptly on the day the student returns to school.<br>

 A letter from the parent/ guardian will only be accepted if it is followed up by the parent/ guardian's call to the office on the day of the student's absence.<br>

-A copy of the Medical Certificate is also expected to be given to Subject Teacher(s) if it concerns any assessment (class assessment or school examination).
-Students without a medical certificate or valid reason for absence from any assessment will be awarded a zero mark.<br>
+A copy of the Medical Certificate is also expected to be given to Subject Teacher(s) if it concerns any assessment (class assessment or school examination).&nbsp;Students without a medical certificate or valid reason for absence from any assessment will be awarded a zero mark.<br>

-Absence from school, lessons, CCAs, any activities planned by the school without leave or valid reason is considered truancy.
+Absence from school, lessons, CCAs, any activities planned by the school without leave or valid reason is considered&nbsp;truancy.
 Prompt submission of document to support the absence is critical.<br><br>

 <b>ASSIGNMENTS and SCHOOL WORK</b><br>